Alright, let’s talk about list building.

 Plus, you can include a social share thank you page (I do this using LeadPages) (affiliate link) to encourage those who register to share the event with their followers, helping you to expand your reach without doing any extra work.

 FYI: Dare to Grow will have an entire lesson on setting up and running successful webinars when enrollment opens on Jan 16th!

 Scheduling content to post automatically

 Posting constantly on social media is one of the most important factors in creating growth.
 And in order to stay consistent, you need to automate the process.
 I tweet 20 to 30 times every single day and pin up to 30 times.
 And I don’t know about you, but I don’t have time to stop work up to 60 times each day, let alone keep some sort of social media schedule in my brain.

-For Pinterest I’m a huge fan of TailWind.
+For Pinterest I’m a huge fan of TailWind (affiliate link).
 TailWind allows me to pin to multiple boards over multiple days with FOUR clicks.
 Seriously, that’s it.
 Four clicks and my new blog posts are scheduled to 10-15 boards over the course of a month, continuously driving traffic to my site.

 Sticking close to my niche + posting consistently